Utah Bank Statement Loans – Stated Income Loans

-We will walk you through everything you need to know about Utah bank statement loans and then connect you with a Utah bank statement mortgage lender.
+We will walk you through everything you need to know about Utah bank statement loans and then connect you with one of our loan officers to answer your questions and get pre-approved.
+Contact us here

 Utah Bank Statement Loan Programs

-Borrowers will qualify based upon the 12-24 month bank deposits (both personal and/or business accounts).
-These bank statements are what the lenders will use to determine whether you have a steady flow of funds coming in to support your future mortgage payments.
+Borrowers in Utah will qualify based upon the 12-24 month bank deposits (both personal and/or business accounts).
+These bank statements are what the we will use to determine whether you have a steady flow of funds coming in to support your future mortgage payments.

 These are just general guidelines and may vary slightly based upon your personal scenario.
-So, we encourage you to click to connect with a Utah bank statement lender to have a free no obligation discussion.
+So, we encourage you to click to speak with one of our loan officers to have a free no obligation discussion.

 • You must be self employed